 Tenancy by the Entireties Case Law in Florida

-Florida courts have spent two decades refining the rules for tenancy by the entireties, moving from a rigid common-law framework to a statutory presumption that favors married couples.
-The cases below trace that evolution and define where TBE protection applies, where it does not, and what married couples must do to ensure their assets actually qualify.
+Florida courts have spent two decades refining the rules for tenancy by the entireties, moving from rigid common-law requirements to a statutory presumption that favors married couples.
+The cases below trace that evolution and define where TBE protection applies, where it breaks down, and what married couples must do to ensure their assets actually qualify.

-The practical stakes are high.
 A bank account that qualifies as tenants by the entirety is fully immune from a creditor holding a judgment against only one spouse.
 An account that fails to qualify is fully exposed.
-The difference often comes down to how the account was opened and what the signature card says.
+The difference often comes down to how the account was opened and what the bank’s documents say.

 Speak With a Florida Asset Protection Attorney